AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/processing-rules/pr-overview.md

 When creating or editing processing rules, take the following into consideration:

 * **Possible empty values**: When you create a rule, consider cases when the overwriting value is empty.
-For example, if you have a rule that overwrites eVar1 with the value from eVar2 and eVar2 is empty, both variables are effectively blanked out.
+For example, if you have a rule that overwrites eVar1 with eVar2 and eVar2 is empty, both variables are blanked out.
 Adobe recommends adding a condition that checks for a variable value before using it to overwrite another value.
 * **Apply immediately on save**: Processing rules apply to collected data the moment that you save them.
 They do not apply retroactively to data that is already collected.
 * **Processing order within rules**: If you have multiple processing rules, the order that they run matters.
 Make sure that if you use a given variable in multiple rules that they are executed in the correct order.
-If you overwrite eVar3 in rule 1, you cannot use that original eVar3 value in any subsequent rules unless it was copied to another variable first.
+If you overwrite eVar3 in rule 1, that original eVar3 value is not available in any subsequent rules.
-* **Processing order within the data collection pipeline**: See [Processing order for data in Adobe Analytics](/help/technotes/processing-order.md) to better understand where processing rules apply in the overall data collection pipeline.
+* **Processing order within the data collection pipeline**: See [Processing order for data in Adobe Analytics](/help/technotes/processing-order.md) to understand where processing rules apply in the overall data collection pipeline.
 * **Encoding**: Stick to UTF-8 encoding in almost all cases.
 * **Case sensitivity**: String comparisons in processing rules are not case-sensitive.
 The string values that you use to overwrite values use the same rules as directly populating the variable.
 * **Single report suite**: When you edit processing rules, they apply to only one report suite.
 Selecting multiple report suites in the Report suite manager forces you to select a single report suite.
 Once you have created or edited the desired processing rules, you can [copy those rules to other report suites](pr-copy.md).